Overview

 Low sodium levels: Lithium can lower the level of salt in the blood.
 If you already have low levels of salt in the blood, use lithium with caution.

-Surgery: Lithium might change levels of serotonin, a chemical that affects the central nervous system.
-There is some concern that lithium might interfere with surgical procedures that often involve anesthesia and other drugs that affect the central nervous system.
-Lithium use should be stopped, with the approval of a healthcare provider, at least two weeks before a scheduled surgery.
+Surgery: Lithium might interfere with surgical procedures that involve anesthesia and other drugs that affect the central nervous system.
+Lithium supplements should be stopped, with the approval of a healthcare provider, at least two weeks before a scheduled surgery.

 Thyroid disease: Lithium might make thyroid problems worse.
 Make sure to have your thyroid function tested regularly.